-Since this world is just temporary, Yahshua is telling us to lay up treasures in heaven instead where earthquakes won’t be able to destroy.
+Since this world is just temporary, Yahshua is telling us to lay up treasures in heaven instead of where earthquakes won’t be able to destroy.
 That’s the real and best investment you can actually have in this life.

-Earthquakes also serve as a reminder that our lives are limited and that anytime, we can die.
-Because of this very fact, we must constantly be close to God, so when we are taken, we will be ready to meet our Creator.
+Earthquakes also serve as a reminder that our lives are limited and that at anytime, we can die.
+Because of this very fact, we must constantly be close to God, so that when we are taken, we will be ready to meet our Creator.

 Reason no. 4: Earthquakes bring us closer to God

 It is true that some people question God during natural calamities.
 Some even lose faith.